UMM-CSci/senior-seminar/_resources/Keypointsandpaperoutlines.md

 Don't forget to include your *paper title* and the *bibliography* in the outline.

-[samplekeypointsandoutline.pdf](samplekeypointsandoutline.pdf): A sample key points submission
+[samplekeypointsandoutline.pdf](samplekeypointsandoutline.pdf): A sample key points submission (note: more questions were added in Spring 2022)